percula/planter_blog/content/posts/fertilizer-beyond-the-bag.md

 +++
 author = "Erin Thomson"
 date = 2022-05-27T04:00:00Z
-draft = true
 title = "Fertilizer: Beyond the Bag" weight = 1
 [cover]
-alt = ""
-caption = ""
-image = ""
+alt = "Soil with fertilizer granules" caption = "Soil with fertilizer granules" image = "/uploads/soil-with-fertilizer.jpg"

 +++
 As plants grow, they use nutrients from the soil which can eventually become depleted if they are not replenished.
 Since we usually harvest our veggie garden produce rather than letting the plants decompose back into the soil, soil nutrients can dwindle over time.
 Fertilizer adds soil nutrients that are lacking so that new plants can grow.
-You might only think of fertilizer as the little granules that come in bags or tubs from the garden center, but there are many different options to add nutrients to your soil!
+You might only think of fertilizer as the little granules that come in bags from the garden center, but there are many different options to add nutrients to your soil!

 ### Organic versus Synthetic Fertilizer